SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 3. Choose the **application** that you want to edit.
 4. Choose the **Authentication and Access** tab.
 5. Under **Authentication**, enable or disable **Social Sign-On** using the radio-button.
 Per default it should be disabled.
-Because of that you don´t need to change it.
+Because of that you don't need to change it.

 <br><img src="/exercises/ex2/images/SocialSignOn.png" width="70%">